-If you have children then you will know what a huge expense clothing them can be on your budget.
-The average cost of raising a child per month is said to be around £300 with the first four years of a child’s life being the most expensive, babies and toddlers grow so fast and every month there seems to something more you need to buy for them.
+If you have children then you will know what a huge expense clothing them can be on a budget.
+The average cost of raising a child per month is said to be around £300 with the first four years of a child’s life being the most expensive.
+Babies and toddlers grow so fast and every month there seems to something more you need to buy for them.

-I get that some people love fashion and want only the latest styles and most expensive brands for their children and that’s fine if you can afford it but when you trying to save money using these five simple tips might be able to help you achieve your goal.
+I get that some people love fashion and want only the latest styles and most expensive brands for their children.
+That’s fine if you can afford it but when you trying to save money using these five simple tips might be able to help you achieve your goal.

 Buy Second Hand